 I worked myself up the corporate ladder of a major bank, becoming a “master” at mortgage finance and earning the title of Director.
 Yet at the same time, I was hiding away the insecurity of being found out to be a fraud.
 I was a high school drop out without a college degree.
 This was my story, and I release it, and release it, and release it (lack of formal education is a sticky belief for me).

 I am a wife to my true love, my best friend, my partner.
-Through 44 years we have seen good times and bad.
-We have four wonderful children, and now have 13 grandchildren, and soon to be great grandparents.
+Through 48 years we have seen good times and bad.
+We have four wonderful children, and now have 14 grandchildren, and four great grandchildren.
 Many times I smiled on the outside and was dying on the inside, because I didn’t know how to communicate my own needs.
 So instead, became a martyr for everyone else’s.
 This was my story, not theirs.

 I am a student of life.
 I am confident and unsure.
 I am terrified and excited.
 I am a young girl and an old woman.
 I wish on stars and dream dreams.
 I have been through many transformations, walking through the valley of fire and shadows.
 I have stepped off the edges of cliffs so I could soar across chasms.
 I have climbed up steep mountains, only to ride the rushing rivers back down into the valley.